-Naturalist Kay McClelland will lead Chiwaukee Prairie Walks three times a month from May to September.
+Naturalist Kay McClelland will lead Chiwaukee Prairie Walks two or three times a month from May to September.
 Information includes a little history, a little geology and lots of plant names and facts.
 Over the summer we will look at and identify more than 100 different flowering plants, grasses and some sedges.
-I will have a plant list available each time as well as occasional other handouts.
+There will be a plant list available each time as well as occasional other handouts.

-For the May walks, we will meet at the intersection of 121st Street and 2nd Avenue.
+Meet at the intersection of 121st Street and 2nd Avenue.
 Park on 2nd Avenue.
 Wear good walking shoes or boots and long pants.
-Sun screen, insect repellent for possible ticks, and a hat are wise.
+Sunscreen, insect repellent for possible ticks, and a hat are wise.
 We go in light rain but not if there is lightning.